jaybee312/c19_research/README.md

-# c19_research
+# COVID19 Analysis
-*Data for this workbook was pulled using code found here: https://github.com/RamiKrispin/coronavirus
+*Raw Data for this workbook was pulled using code found here: https://github.com/RamiKrispin/coronavirus

 I'll be updating this periodically.
-My goal is to understand growth of COVID 19 from January 2020 forward.
+My goal is to understand COVID19 growth.

-# 3/20/2020
+## 3/20/2020

-Added US Trends with focus on states with higher cases
+Added US Trends with focus on states with higher cases.
+Looking to understand impact of Shelter in Place or lack thereof various states.

+*Impacts of shelter in place could be lagging.
+Other considerations for future analysis: Atypical flu cases, geographic isolation, population density, occupation, income, age, access to heathcare

-# 3/21/2020
+## 3/21/2020

 Added Italy Trends.
 Death growth was flat for a couple of days prior to a huge jump on 3/20.